alphagov/accessibility-community-notes-and-discussion/standard.md

 ## How do we do it?

-We use the [https://www.w3.org/TR/WCAG20/](Web Content Accessibility Guidelines (WCAG) 2.0).
+We use the [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG20/).
 WCAG 2.0 has three levels: Level A, Level AA, and Level AAA.

 Our services must meet WCAG 2.0 Level AA.